core-wg/core-problem-details/draft-ietf-core-problem-details.md

 Such new entries are allocated in the `custom-problem-detail-entries` slot, and carry a nested map specific to that application.
 The map key can either be an (absolute!)
-URI (controlled by the entity defining this extension), or an unsigned integer.
+URI (under control of the entity defining this extension), or an unsigned integer.
 Only the latter needs to be registered ({{iana-cpdk}}).